digital-go-jp/abr-geocoder/README.md

 - [日本語版](./README.ja.md)

+## 🚨 Upgrade to version 2.1 from v2.0

+- Due to the significant changes for the database structure, removes `the database directory` (default: `~/.abr-geocoder`), then runs the `abrg download` command.

 ## Description

 A geocoder that matches input address strings with the [Address Base Registry](https://catalog.registries.digital.go.jp/rc/dataset/) maintained by the Digital Agency, Government of Japan, outputting normalized address strings, town IDs, latitude and longitude, etc. It analyzes Japanese domestic address notation, absorbs variations, and outputs normalized results according to the hierarchy.